-Therapy using stem cells, bone marrow cells, appears safe for patients with ischemic cardiomyopathyNovember 18th, 2013 in Medical research /
+Therapy using stem cells, bone marrow cells, appears safe for patients with ischemic cardiomyopathyNovember 18, 2013 in Medicine & Health / Medical research

 Alan W. Heldman, M.D., of the University of Miami Miller School of Medicine, and colleagues conducted a study to examine the safety of transendocardial stem cell injection (TESI) with autologous mesenchymal stem cells and bone marrow mononuclear cells in patients with ischemic cardiomyopathy.